awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-apnschannel.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TokenKeyId`  <a name="cfn-pinpoint-apnschannel-tokenkeyid"></a>
-The key identifier that's assigned to your APNs signing key\.
-Specify this value if you want Amazon Pinpoint to communicate with APNs by using APNs tokens\.
+The key identifier that's assigned to your APNs signing key, if you want Amazon Pinpoint to communicate with APNs by using APNs tokens\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)